shuiit/gaussian_reconstruction/README.md

 cd gaussian_reconstruction
 ```

-Make sure all the submodules are inside the submodules directory under model_gaussian_splatting.
+Make sure all the submodules are inside the submodules directory (and are not empty) under model_gaussian_splatting (diff-gaussian-rasterization,fused-ssim,simple-knn).
 If anything is missing, you can sync and reinitialize them with:

 ```bash